vicky-gaddapwar/loan_app_application/README.md

 ## testing-in-local

 1. Create a PostgreSQL Database: Ensure that PostgreSQL is installed and running.
-Create a database named loandb:
+Create a database named loan_app:

-psql -U postgres -c "CREATE DATABASE loan_app;"
+execute the .sql file given in the application.

 2. Install Dependencies: If you are not using Docker, install the required dependencies: pip install -r requirements.txt